Applying for paid leave

 Reaching a decision

-If your leave starts in the future, you can expect your first payment 2-4 weeks after your leave starts.
+If your leave has already begun, you can expect your first payment to arrive 2 weeks after it is approved.

 After that, you will receive your payments every week.

-When you begin your paid family or medical leave, there is a 7-day waiting period of seven (7) calendar days before benefit payments will start.
+When you begin your paid family or medical leave, there is a 7-day waiting period before benefit payments start.
 You will not receive benefit payments during this waiting period.
 Also, these seven (7) days will count against your total available leave for the benefit year.

 If you have been approved for intermittent leave, the waiting period will be seven (7) consecutive calendar days after your leave begins, whether you take leave on those days or not.